-In certain circumstances, The Headteacher/Director of ITT/TSH/CEO (or other person appointed by the Trust for this purpose) will call a meeting to clarify concerns, and seek a resolution.
+In certain circumstances, The Headteacher/CEO (or other person appointed by the Trust for this purpose) will call a meeting to clarify concerns, and seek a resolution.
 The complainant may be accompanied to this meeting and should inform the Trust/School of the identity of their companion in advance.